The ultimate guide to writing a communication strategy

 The sales targets you need to explore include:

-- Territories – where in the world is their focus/spread.
+- Territories – their global focus

-- Conversion rate and lead time.
+- Conversion rate and lead time

 3 Articulate your value proposition and purpose